rodcoelho/terminal-trader/README.md

 Run `create_db.py` to create database.
 A database named `stocktrade.db` should populate in your directory.
 Database has no data... yet!

 #### Step 2: Play!
 Run `trader_controller.py`.
-Register with a valid login and password.
+Register with a valid username and password.

-You will be endowed with $10,000.
+You will be endowed with $100,000.

 Best of luck trading!